 The consumer will continue to get improved varieties to beautify their homes and add practical use to the environment.

 In our 100th catalog we have many of these new varieties to offer.
 Look throughout the catalog and see the excellent selection of plants in its pages.
 Check out the many specials throughout the catalog.

 Best wishes for a great gardening year,

-This year, 2012, Boughen Nurseries of Valley River, Manitoba, celebrates 100 years of continuous family ownership and management, a laudable achievement in these times of buyouts and corporate mergers.
+In 2012, Boughen Nurseries of Valley River, Manitoba, celebrated 100 years of continuous family ownership and management, a laudable achievement in these times of buyouts and corporate mergers.

 The company was started back in 1912 by William James Boughen, who had come to Manitoba in 1891 looking for opportunity.
 He built a successful business and its operations were later taken over and carried on by William's son, Russell Macoun Boughen who, along with this wife, Ada Cooke Boughen, are both still alive at 90, living in an apartment in Dauphin.
 The company is today operated by their sons, Ron and Chris.